ekirving/temporal-selection/exercises/README.md

 # convert the mid-point age into diffusion units
 sam_times <- rowMeans(samples[c('age_youngest', 'age_oldest')]) / (2*nref*gen_time)

+# if you have X11 forwarding enabled in your SSH session, you can view the figure directly
+plot.posterior.paths(paths, sam_freqs, sam_times, burnin = 500, xlim=c(min(sam_times), 0))

-# plot the trajectory to a PDF file
+# otherwise you can save the trajectory to a PDF file and view it later (see instructions at end)
 pdf(file = "horse-MC1R-const-pop-traj.pdf", width=8, height=5)
 plot.posterior.paths(paths, sam_freqs, sam_times, burnin = 500, xlim=c(min(sam_times), 0))
 dev.off()
 ```

-If you don't have X11 forwarding enabled in your SSH session, you can view the figure by copying it to your local machine
-with `scp`.

 Does your trajectory look the same as Figure 6A from the paper?
 Does it look the same as other students' in the class?
 If not, why might this be?